locomotivecms/steam/README.md

 ## License

-Copyright (c) 2017 NoCoffee.
-MIT Licensed, see LICENSE for details.
+Copyright (c) 2018 NoCoffee.
+MIT Licensed, see MIT-LICENSE for details.